LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 2:**
 TECH QUESTIONS:
-1. Do you consider your personality more outgoing or more reserved?
+1. What are your ideal traits for a coworker?
 2. What is the difference between a scripting language and a markup language?
 3. What is SQL?